Understanding the Differences between Murder and Manslaughter Charges

 Albuquerque, New Mexico Homicide Defense Law Firm

-Homicide charges can result in a life-changing sentence which should not be left to chance.
+Homicide charges can result in a life-changing sentence that should not be left to chance.
 If you have been charged with homicide, do not hesitate to contact our New Mexico Criminal Law Offices as soon as you are able.
 You can reach us at (505) 375-4664.
 The sooner you hire an experienced attorney, the better.
 Homicide charges especially become difficult to defend the longer you wait to consult an attorney – call us today!